 Recently a European Z39.50 gateway was launched as part of the ARENA (Archaeological Records of Europe - Networked Access) project.
 Partners currently include:

 - Denmark: National Agency for Cultural Heritage

 - Iceland: Fornleifastofnun Ãslands, The Institute of Archaeology

 - Romania: cIMeC, Institute for Cultural Memory

 - United Kingdom: Archaeology Data Service

-Z39.50 supports information retrieval in a client and server environment where a computer operating as a client submits a search request (that is, a query) to another computer acting as an information server.
+What does Z39.50 do?#Z39.50 supports information retrieval in a client and server environment where a computer operating as a client submits a search request (that is, a query) to another computer acting as an information server.
 Software on the server performs a search on one or more databases and passes a result set of records to the client for processing.

 The power of Z39.50 is that it separates the user interface on the client side from the information servers, search engines, and databases.
 It provides a consistent view of information from a wide variety of sources, offering the ability to integrate information from different databases without imposing rules on the structure of those databases.
 Z39.50 can be implemented on any platform and enables different computer systems (with different operating systems, hardware, search engines, database management systems) to inter-operate and work together seamlessly.

 This means that if an HER database is mounted on the internet using Z39.50, it can be searched from both the HER website and any number of Z39.50 gateways without the necessity for any changes to its structure providing they support shared standards such as CIMI and Bath profile.